4 min read

 • Therapists who specialize in your child's specific age range.

-Williamsburg Therapy Group staffs many doctoral-level child psychologists, so check out our team as a starting point.
+Williamsburg Therapy Group staffs many Brooklyn doctoral-level child psychologists, so check out our team as a starting point.

 What does a child therapist do?